What are Georgian windows, and how do modern windows look more traditional with Georgian bars?

 The modern Georgian window is made up of larger double or triple-glazed units.
 This is far more cost-effective, secure and energy efficient than making multiple smaller panes.
 Generally, there are two ways of creating these windows: either with Georgian bars or Astragal Bars.
 Both methods are ways of dividing up larger, more efficient windows to give a traditional appearance.

 Georgian bars are set within the double-glazed units themselves rather than having any material on the outside of the glass.
 This is a relatively poor-quality representation of a traditional Georgian window and is typically found only in the uPVC industry for that reason.

 Astragal bars on the other hand feature bonded bars on the inner cavity of the double glazing.
-These bonded bars are then covered with Georgian bars on the outside, giving a more authentic, pass through look.
-Astragals are favoured for conservation projects as they look more like individual panes of glass than the Georgian bars.
-If you own a listed building or you are in a conservation area you will need the appropriate approvals from your local planning officer.
+These bonded bars are then covered with Georgian bars on the outside, giving a more authentic, pass-through look.
+Astragals are favoured for conservation projects as they look more like individual panes of glass than Georgian bars.
+If you own a listed building, or you are in a conservation area you will need the appropriate approvals from your local planning officer.

 Note: the Gowercroft range of Heritage Windows has received planning permission numerous times when installed in Grade II listed buildings.
 In fact, the range was developed specifically for the Templeton House project, a prestigious listed building and one-time home to Sir Winston Churchill.